TransgenderQueen/Third-Year-Prototype/final project/Development Journel.md

 ## Randomized Weapons

  - The random weapon system is rather simple when made.
  - When you get to an actor that will be a chest, the player will use the interaction button.
-From there, the blueprint will begin to randomise the new weapons stats.
+From there, the blueprint will begin to randomize the new weapons stats.
  - The blueprint will first decide the weapon rarity, choosing from:
     * Common
     * Uncommon